-Sucial Sciences PSY 101 Introduction to Psychology (DI) 3 credits Select from the Social Sciences list in the General Education of the catalog.
-It is recommended choose courses one department.
-6 credits
+PSY 101 Introduction to Psychology (DI) 3 credits

+Select from the Social Sciences list in the General Education Transfer Degree section of the catalog.
+It is recommended choose courses from more than one department.

-Courses listed in Curriculum Requirements that qualify for General Education credit (see the General Education section of the catalog) may fulfill both General Education and Curriculum Requirements unless General Education Requirements are specified in the major
+Courses listed in Curriculum Requirements that qualify for General Education credit (see the General Education section of the catalog) may fulfill both General Education and Curriculum Requirements unless General Education Requirements are specified in the major.